ryechris/cloud-rchristy-project5/README.md

 It is a continuation of another one of call900913's React project: [https://github.com/call900913/react-rchristy-project2](https://github.com/call900913/react-rchristy-project2).

+And this app also has some cool features on the backend, such as X-Ray Tracing (courtesy of AWS).

 To install the game, please do a git clone of this repository to download it into your machine.
 a.
 You can go to your Terminal or CLI and type in the following:
 ```